Goldsmiths' PhD by Publication is designed for academics with an existing portfolio of published work addressing a central research question

 Please be aware, that you can only study full-time with a Tier 4 visa, so unfortunately you will be unable to study this part-time programme if you need a student visa.

 We accept a wide range of international qualifications.
 Find out more about the qualifications we accept from around the world.

+If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of to study this programme.
 If you need assistance with your English language, we offer a range of courses that can help prepare you for postgraduate-level study.

 How to apply

 As part of the application process you will be required to submit: